Hjaltesorgenfrei/Vulkanologi/README.md

   - There is only ever gonna be one.
   - But it does make some stuff simple.
 - [ ] Create a `World` struct that keeps the world and can be passed around to access stuff entities and physics.
+- [ ] Make something that is in front of renderer, so we dont include a file which has a million imports.
+- [ ] When the client is in, delete shared.
+It is unneeded and slows down compile.

 ### Descriptor Layout Idea